oliverkwebb/oliverkwebb.github.io/content/aboutme.md

 - [ytmpv](https://github.com/oliverkwebb/ytmpv): A shell script that provides quick access to proxies to counter anti-ad-block
 - [calfact](https://github.com/oliverkwebb/calfact) A xkcd 1930 generator
 - [luaed](https://codeberg.org/oliverkwebb/luaed): An ed implementation with syntax highlighting
+- [do-not-resize](https://webb.is-a.dev/do-not-resize/): A satirizing of the GNOME projects push against user freedom in themes.
 - [newtime](https://github.com/oliverkwebb/newtime): A redesign of the C time library with an emphasis on cleanliness and completeness.
 - [pdlibc](https://github.com/oliverkwebb/pdlibc): A public domain example implementation of libc aiming to be a superset of nolibc and compliment with C89
 - [mar4-ff](https://github.com/oliverkwebb/mar4-ff): A converter between Mariner 4 image data and farbfeld